seltmann/2017-04-21-ucsb/_episodes/sqldf.md

     sqldf("select * from  mammals `order` where species like 'Canis%'")

 ***
-    Select, change and create new data frames
+    Select and change column name

     sqldf("select distinct `order` as taxonOrder from mammals")